-The following sections describe the key results by topic, pulling together the results from each engagement activity.
-Full details on the results of individual engagement activities are provided in Appendices A, B, C, and D.
+The following sections describe the key results by topic, pulling together the results from all engagement activities except the follow-up survey, which is summarized separately.
+Full details on the results of individual engagement activities are provided in Appendices A, B, C, D and E.